-Protect your will
+Protect your wishes

-Secure verifiable digital record of
+Secure verifiable digital evidence of

-your testamentary capacity
+your testamentary and mental capacity

-Why does testamentary capacity matter?
+Why does mental capacity matter?

 How it works

 Watch a short tutorial before you get started.

 Make a short call to Capacity Vault for your peace of mind.